To promote safe & quality bicycling in Warren County, NY.

-- Collaborate with the County Tourism Department and staff to plan and host the 2019 Parks and Trails, New York “Bicyclists Bring Business” Conference.
+- Finalizing details with Parks & Trails New York (PTNY) and Warren County Tourism Department to host a “Bicyclists Brings Business” Conference for September 10 & 11, 2019.
 Invite community members, cyclists, businesses, and government officials to attend to learn and share ideas how businesses and communities can attract, market to, and profit from cycling tourism.

 - Work collaboratively with, and serve as a model for, regional bicycle support groups and organizations.